osaisacson/tillsammans/README.md

 Organising assistance for self-isolated risk groups of corona/covid-19

-Uses React.js/Node.js/Redux, Firebase for db and deploys with Heroku.
+Uses React.js/Node.js/Redux, Firebase for db hosting.

 Find the latest live version at: